 I am excited about the upcoming Minnesota Water Resources Conference.
 My first year co-chairing the conference has been a great experience, thanks to the energy and enthusiasm of the planning committee, co-chair Karen Jensen, and of course the larger community of water resource professionals who submitted abstracts.
 The response to our call for abstracts this year was overwhelming, with a record number of submissions that were as high in quality as anyone on the committee can remember.
 I am really looking forward to the diverse array of presentations.
 Committee members have also planned special sessions on two timely and much-discussed topics: Social Justice in Water Supply and The Waters of the United States Rules: Wetland Protection vs. Drainage Rights.
-We are very pleased to welcome highly sought after plenary speakers, including Chris Kolb, who co-chaired the Flint Water Task Force in Michigan, Craig McLean, Assistant Administrator for Research at the National Oceanic and Atmospheric Administration, and the University of Minnesota’s own Prof. David Mulla, who will speak water quality issues related to agriculture.
+In an historic milestone, the conference will feature an appearance by a sitting governor, with Governor Mark Dayton to address the luncheon audience on the second day.
+Other plenary sessions will feature highly sought after speakers, including Chris Kolb, who co-chaired the Flint Water Task Force in Michigan, Craig McLean, Assistant Administrator for Research at the National Oceanic and Atmospheric Administration, and the University of Minnesota’s own Professor David Mulla, who will speak water quality issues related to agriculture.
 In addition, we’re also introducing new features this year including a mentoring program for young professionals, background music, and Water Bar.
 I hope you can join us!
-Early bird registration ends on September 22, with regular rates applying from Sept 23 through onsite during the conference.

 Events like our conference always bring to my mind an interesting paradox about water resource management.
 On the one hand, an unmistakable message one from many talks is that water management is highly localized.
 Conditions vary tremendously and management units are appropriately small, so that the blend of management issues facing any one location are unique.
 One the other hand, one of the basic properties of water resources is that they are connected, so that the way water resources are used in one place affects the health of water resources elsewhere.
 Moreover, if one steps back to examine the richly varied cases, a number of common themes emerge.
 We face our own unique set of water challenges in different parts of Minnesota, but the issues we face and the way we handle them connect us to other places.
 I expect both localization and connectedness will be themes that you’ll be able to find in our conference in October.